List of Home and Away characters introduced in 2020: Gemma Parata

 Gemma Parata, played by Bree Peters, made her first appearance on 27 January 2020.
 Peters' casting was confirmed in November 2019, and her character details were revealed in 25–31 January 2020 issue of TV Week.
 Peters said she had some initial nerves about joining the show, but had felt welcomed by the other cast members.
 She continued, "Being a new family on a show like Home and Away is great.
 New people to play and act with comes with a lot of excitement."
-Gemma is the mother of Nikau Parata (Kawakawa Fox-Reo) and Ari Parata (Rob Kipa-Williams) and Tane Parata's (Ethan Browne) sister-in-law.
+Gemma is the mother of Nikau Parata (Kawakawa Fox-Reo) and the sister-in-law of Ari Parata (Rob Kipa-Williams) and Tane Parata (Ethan Browne).
 Peters took inspiration from her friends for Gemma's personality.
 She described her character as a matriarch, who is surrounded by boys, and said "She's the kind of mum on the sidelines of a rugby game, but also the one who will look after the girls."
 Peters also said that family means everything to Gemma, and an Inside Soap writer added that while "misfortune" has befallen the Paratas, Gemma dares to dream of a better life.
 The character made an unannounced departure on 8 July 2020, as she returned to New Zealand to scatter the ashes of her husband Mikaere.
 The serial's UK broadcaster Channel 5 later confirmed that the episode was Gemma's last, while Peters also confirmed the news on her social media and paid tribute to the producers for introducing Māori characters to the show.
 Stephanie McKenna of The West Australian thought the New Zealand trip would end badly, writing "it's the happiest Gem has been in a long time and she has a beaming grin.
 But of course, it wouldn't be Home and Away if nothing bad happened."